Ahmed14z/RESTFUL-API-CRUD-WEB-Application_FullStack/README.md

 3. Type `docker pull ahmedmansy/finalrestapi:latest` in the terminal to download the Docker image.

-4. Type `docker compose up --build flask_app` in the terminal to build and run the backend.
+4. Type `docker compose up flask_app` in the terminal to build and run the backend.

 ### Other Operating Systems